 All UC Berkeley IT Resources and all devices connected to the UC Berkeley network or cloud services must comply with the Minimum Security Standard for Networked Devices (MSSND).
 The recommendations below are provided as optional guidance to assist with achieving the Anti-malware Software requirement.

 Malware is short for “malicious software” and broadly describes all software that is designed to provide unauthorized access or perform unauthorized actions on a system.
 The impact of malware can range from minor system performance issues to complete hard drive deletion or even full, remote control of a system by an attacker.
-It is important to detect malware before it infects a system.
+It is important to detect malware before it infects or has the potential to do anything malicious on a system.